Entitlement

 THE EFFECTS OF ENTITLEMENT

 • You want what you want now!
-You are willing to earn it immediately.
+You are willing to earn it right away.

 • You quit a job when it gets too hard.